shz9/magenpy/docs/commandline/magenpy_simulate.md

   --min-maf MIN_MAF     The minimum minor allele frequency for variants included in the simulation.
   --min-mac MIN_MAC     The minimum minor allele count for variants included in the simulation.
   --h2 H2               Trait heritability.
 Ranges between 0. and 1., inclusive.
   --mix-prop MIX_PROP   Mixing proportions for the mixture density (comma separated).
-For example, for the spike-and-slab mixture density, with the
+For example, for the spike-and-slab mixture density,
-                        proportion of causal variants set to 0.1, you can specify: "--mix-prop 0.9,0.1 --var-mult 0,1".
+                        with the proportion of causal variants set to 0.1, you can specify: "--mix-prop 0.9,0.1 --var-mult 0,1".
   --prop-causal PROP_CAUSAL, -p PROP_CAUSAL
                         The proportion of causal variants in the simulation.
 See --mix-prop for more complex architectures specification.
   --var-mult VAR_MULT, -d VAR_MULT
                         Multipliers on the variance for each mixture component.
-  --phenotype-likelihood {binomial,gaussian}
+  --phenotype-likelihood {gaussian,binomial}
                         The likelihood for the simulated trait: gaussian (e.g. quantitative) or binomial (e.g. case-control).
   --prevalence PREVALENCE
                         The prevalence of cases (or proportion of positives) for binary traits.
 Ranges between 0. and 1.